mla/router-right/README.md

         #   admin_log            * /admin/log
         #   admin_dashboard_view * /admin/dashboard/{action}

-    $\_ is set to the router instance within the callback function.
+    Within the callback function, $\_ is set to the router instance.
     It is also supplied as a parameter.

 # ROUTE DEFINITION